Knowledge base

 openSUSE

-This distribution is ideal for beginners, experienced users and ultra geeks, in short, it is suitable for everyone!
+This distribution is ideal for beginners, experienced users, and ultra-geeks, in short, it is suitable for everyone!
 Learn more

 CentOS

-CentOS is the most popular distribution for a web server and therefore has great support, whether on the community forum or anywhere on the Web.
+CentOS is the most popular distribution for a web server and therefore has great support, whether on the community forum or anywhere on the web.
 CentOS editions are very stable in the long term.
 Learn more

 Other Linux distributions